martbetz/The-Promura-Project/README.md

 ---

 <b><i>Please note: this project is a continual work-in-progress and is soley indended for reference only.
-The following information has been compiled from a variety of online sources; while I presume all facts to be accurate, I provide no guarantees in this regard.</b></i>
+The following information has been compiled from a variety of online sources; while I presume all facts to be accurate, I provide no guarantee in this regard.</b></i>

 ---